A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Numerical Experiments

-The primary means of evaluating schemes for this case will be through the energy spectra.
-In order to reduce variability due to the random phases, spectra are averaged over runs from $100$ unique initialisations.
-Studying Figure~\ref{fig:sd_spec1}, it can be seen that after $0.1s$ the expected energy cascade has become established.
+The primary means of evaluating schemes for this case is through the energy spectra and here the spectra was averaged over one hundred runs.
+Studying Fig.~\ref{fig:sd_spec1}, it can be seen that after $0.1s$ the expected energy cascade has become established.
 A feature that is commonly seen when numerical solving this equation with ILES is the resonant peak---in this case at $k\approx100$.
-This peak has previously been explained~\cite{San2016} as a pile up of energy at the smallest scales due to under-dissipation.
-Therefore, if a scheme is to be used for implicit LES, it is advantageous to reduce the size of this resonant peak.
+This peak has previously been explained~\cite{San2016} as a pile-up of energy at the smallest scales due to under-dissipation, however it is more readily explained through bottlenecking and hyper-viscosity~\cite{Frisch2013}.
+Regardless of the precise mechanism, it is advantageous to reduce the size of this resonant peak when explicit filtering is not used--such as in ILES.

-In order to understand the impact of the correction function on this resonance behaviour we shall begin by taking the energy spectra $E(k)$ and multiplying it by $k^2$.
-Any resonance will therefore show itself as a peak in what should otherwise be a flat line, see Figure~\ref{fig:sd_spec2}.
-This peak is then parameterised by Q-factror, drawn from stability theory, which is defined as:
+If instead the compensated energy spectra~\cite{Frisch2013} is studied, a clear peak can be seen which is analogous to those seen in mechanical vibrations and control theory.
+The peak observed was then parametrised using Q-factor~\cite{Green1955} defined as

 Here $k_0$ is the wavenumber of the resonance peak, and $k_1$ and $k_2$ are the half power wavenumbers i.e. the wavenumbers for the peak $-3\mathrm{dB}$.
-An example of the modified energy spectra, together with the locations of $k_1$ and $k_2$, is shown in Figure~\ref{fig:sd_spec2}.
+An example of the modified energy spectra, together with the locations of $k_1$ and $k_2$, is shown in Fig.~\ref{fig:sd_spec2}.
 The Q-factor of this example is $1.845$.
 Q-factor is an indicator of the dissipation that is occurring with in the system, with higher Q-factors implying less dissipation and vice versa.
 A second parameter we will examine is the cut-off wavenumber, which is defined as the wavenumber at which the value of $E(k)k^2$ drops by $3\mathrm{dB}$ from the level of the plateau.